SAIKIRANN226/AWS_DevOps_Notes/Jenkins/Session-42.md

 - Take Jenkins instance Public_IP and open in chrome with jenkins port 8080.
 Usage: 173.34.65:8080/ in chrome, proceed to click on the "continue to site"
 - Once you are connected to jenkins, password will be in the shown path (just cat with root user).
-- Install suggested plugins.
+- Then install suggested plugins.
-- Set the Username and Password and start using jenkins.
+- Set Username and Password and start using jenkins.

 ### Commands to install Jenkins in linux server
 - You are running Jenkins on Java 17, support for which will end on or after Mar 31, 2026.
 Refer to the